 As a parent of four children, nothing scares me more than experiencing my children suffer from a traumatic event.
 For our daughter, it was a series of unfortunate events that led her to mental health challenges.
 It began with our family move from our home during a renovation to my in-laws home.
 At the time, we as parents never realized how dependent my daughter was on a schedule and security.
 As soon as this security was taken away from her, she felt insecure about many things.
 Including, trusting anything anyone would say or do.

-Because of my personal love for music and the therapeutic effects it has had on me, we were able to use music at home in conjunction with professional therapy sessions.
+Because of my personal love for music and the therapeutic effects it has had on me, we were able to use music at home along with professional therapy sessions.
 We were able to teach our daughter skills she needs to successfully cope with her mental struggles.

 This post contains affiliate links.
 This means if you purchase any of the items through the links provided, I will earn a small commission.
 For more information please see my disclosure policy.